Volkzbitz - rebuilt original carburetors

 I use the following products exclusively on my own car, and you can too.
-Clickable links are Amazon affiliate links that help keep gas in my tank when you purchase through them.
+(The Amazon links are NOT affiliate links, and I get no kickback from them.
+Buy the products locally if you can.)

 For general parts cleaning and a thousand other things, I use GumOut Carb and Choke Cleaner.
 For lubricating most parts that slide, or any small part that rotates, I use Super Lube.
 It's safe for plastic, good in freezing temperatures, and clear, so your clothes don't look like a superfund site.
 Every first-time Air-Schooled student must have those two items, and a roll of paper towels.